 When it comes to this area, I suggest trying out some cool gallery walls with different textures, or adding some woven textile hangings to mix things up and prevent those empty walls from looking too boring.

-Bringing a Touch of Wildness: Decorating with Cowhide Rugs
+Decorating with Cowhide Rugs and Textures

 I think cowhide rugs are a must-have in any western-themed interior design.
 They really bring in a natural and grounded vibe to the room.
 Plus, they add a cozy touch to spaces with wooden floors or stone tiles.
 Whether you’re going for a modern ranch or cabin look, cowhide rugs really scream authentic ranch style.